Obsessed (2009 film): Plot

-Months later, Derek and Sharon reconcile and meet for dinner.
-While they are out, Lisa tricks the babysitter Samantha into letting her into the house under the pretense of being one of Sharon's friends delivering a gift.
-When Derek and Sharon return home from dinner, they discover that Lisa has been in their house and kidnapped Kyle.
-Derek goes to his car with the intent to pursue Lisa, only to find Kyle is safely sitting in the back seat.
+Three months later, Derek and Sharon reconcile over a birthday dinner.
+While they are out, Lisa tricks the babysitter Samantha into letting her into the house.
+When Derek and Sharon return home, they discover that Lisa has taken Kyle.
+Derek intends to pursue her, only to find Kyle sitting in the back seat of his car.

 He and Sharon immediately take Kyle to the hospital for a check-up.
-When Derek and Sharon return home, they find Lisa has trashed their bedroom and removed Sharon's face from their family portrait.
+When they return home, they find Lisa has trashed their bedroom and removed Sharon's face from their family portrait.
 Sharon leaves a threatening voice message on Lisa's phone, and she and Derek set up a home alarm system.

-Lisa learns that Derek and Sharon will be going away from town for a few days, with Sharon leaving one afternoon and Derek the next day.
+Lisa learns that Derek and Sharon will be going out of town for a few days, with her leaving in the afternoon and him the next day.
 While Sharon is on her way to pick up Kyle, she realizes she forgot to set the alarm system and returns home.

-Lisa breaks into the Charles' house and decorates the master bed with rose petals.
-While setting the alarm, Sharon hears Lisa in the bedroom.
-She confronts Lisa, who tries to convince her that Derek was having an affair with Lisa.
-Sharon tries to call the police, but Lisa stops her, and Sharon and Lisa engage in an altercation.
+Lisa breaks into the Charles' house.
+While setting the alarm, Sharon hears Lisa and confronts her.
 When Derek calls the home phone, Lisa answers, prompting him to alert Detective Reese as he rushes home.
-Sharon chases Lisa to the attic and leads her to a weak spot in the attic floor, where she falls through.
-Sharon tries to reach out her hand to Lisa, but she tries to pull Sharon down with her instead.
-Sharon pries Lisa off of her arm, causing her to grab hold of the chandelier she falls onto.
-The chandelier loosens and Lisa falls onto the glass table below, and is killed when the chandelier falls from the ceiling and crushes her.
-At the end of the film, Detective Reese arrives as Sharon comes out of the house and embraces Derek.
-Detective Reese enters Derek and Sharon's house to investigate Lisa's actions.
+Lisa chases Sharon to the attic and leads her to a weak spot in the attic floor, where she falls through.
+Lisa plummets onto the glass table below, and is killed when the chandelier drops from the ceiling and crushes her.
+Detective Reese arrives as Sharon comes out of the house and embraces Derek.